GabeScott/standard-works-vault/General Conference/2019 October - Your Great Adventure.md

 We could spend a lifetime waiting for that moment when everything lines up perfectly.
 But now is the time to commit fully to seeking God, ministering to others, and sharing our experience with others.

-Leave behind your hat, walking stick, handkerchief, and messy house.
+Leave behind your hat, walking stick, handkerchief, and messy house.[^10]

 To those of us already walking that path, take courage, exercise compassion, have confidence, and continue!

 To those who have left the path, please come back, join again with us, make us stronger.

 And to those who have not yet begun, why delay?
 If you want to experience the wonders of this great spiritual journey, set foot upon your own grand adventure!
 Speak with the missionaries.
 Speak with your Latter-day Saint friends.
-Speak with them about this marvelous work and a wonder.
+Speak with them about this marvelous work and a wonder.[^11]

 It’s time to begin!

+## Come, Join with Us!

 If you sense that your life could have more meaning, a higher purpose, stronger family bonds, and a closer connection with God, please, come, join with us.